dmorse/pscfpp/README.md

      copolymers and linear homopolymers allowed by the Fortran PSCF code.

-   - Adoption of C/C++ as a base language has simplified implementation of variant that that uses graphical process units (GPUs).
+   - Adoption of C/C++ as a base language has simplified implementation of programs that that uses graphical processing units (GPUs).

 ## Programs

 Currently, the package contains the following SCFT programs:

-   - A one-dimensional finite difference program for problems that involve variation in a single spatial coordinate in Cartesian, cylindrical or spherical coordinates.
+   - **pscf_fd** : A one-dimensional finite difference program for problems that involve variation in a single spatial coordinate in Cartesian, cylindrical or spherical coordinates.

-   - A CPU-based pseudo-spectral solver for periodic microstructures that are periodic in 1, 2, or 3 coordinates.
+   - **pscf_pc** : CPU-based pseudo-spectral solvers for periodic
+     microstructures that are periodic in 1, 2, or 3 coordinates.

-   - A analogous GPU accelerated pseudo-spectral solver for period microstructures in 1, 2 or 3 dimensions.
+   - **pscf_pg**: Analogous GPU-enabled pseudo-spectral solvers for period microstructures in 1, 2 or 3 dimensions.

-The one-dimensional finite difference program is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical copolymer micelles.
+*psf_fd* : The one-dimensional finite difference program is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical copolymer micelles.
 The executable for this program is named pscf_fd.
 The suffix "fd" stands for "finite difference".

-The pseudo-spectral CPU programs for periodic microstructures are closely analogous to the older PSCF Fortran program, and provide similar capabilties and performance.
+*pscf_pc* : The pseudo-spectral CPU programs for periodic microstructures are closely analogous to the older PSCF Fortran program, and provide similar capabilties and performance.
 Different executable files are used in the new code to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1, pscf_pc2 and pscf_pc3, respectively.
 In these names, "pc" stands for "periodic CPU".
-Like the older Fortran program, these programs allows the user to search for a solution with any specified crystal system type and space group symmetry, and provide efficient algorithms to relax the unit cell parameters so as to minimize the free energy.
-The new code can read and write some of the same file formats for representing a field as the PSCF Fortran code, including a format based on an expansion in symmetry-adapted basis functions and one based on values of fields at regularly spaced grid points.
+These programs allow the user to search for a solution with any specified crystal system type and space group symmetry, and provide efficient algorithms to relax the unit cell parameters so as to minimize the free energy.

-The GPU-accelerated pseudo-spectral programs for periodic structures is based on algorithms similar to those used in the CPU pseudo-spectral programs, and provide almost identical capabilities.
+*pscf_pg* : The GPU-accelerated pseudo-spectral programs for periodic structures are based on algorithms similar to those used in the CPU pseudo-spectral programs, and provide almost identical capabilities.
 The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1, pscf_pg2 and pscf_pg3, respectively, where "pg" stands for "periodic GPU".
-The main difference between the CPU and GPU codes for periodic structures is simply that the GPU accelerated codes run much faster.

 ## Getting the source code